bottlepy/bottle/docs/api.rst

    :synopsis: WSGI micro framework
 .. moduleauthor:: Marcel Hellkamp <marc@gsites.de>

-This is a mostly auto-generated API.
-If you are new to bottle, you might find the narrative :doc:`tutorial` more helpful.
+Bottle prides itself on having source code that is easy to read and follow, so most questions about APIs or inner workings can be answered quickly by inspecting sources.
+Your IDE should give you the same information you'll find on this page, as most of it is auto-generates from docstrings and method signatures anyway.
+If you are new to bottle, you may find the :doc:`tutorial` more helpful as a starting point.